Haider Khan (Pakistani politician)

-Haider Khan is a Pakistani politician who is member-elect of the Gilgit Baltistan Assembly.
+Haider Khan is a Pakistani politician who had been a member of the Gilgit Baltistan Assembly from June 2015 to June 2020.

 Political career

+Khan was elected to the Gilgit-Baltistan Assembly from GBA-17 Diamer-III as a candidate of Pakistan Muslim League (N) (PML(N)) in the 2015 Gilgit-Baltistan Assembly election.
+He received 4,184 votes, and defeated Rehmat Khaliq, a candidate of Jamiat Ulema-e-Islam (F) (JUI(F)).

-Khan contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-17 (Diamer-III) on the ticket of Pakistan Tehreek-e-Insaf.
-He won the election by the margin of 227 votes over the runner up Rehmat Khaliq of Jamiat Ulema-e-Islam (F).
-He garnered 5,389 votes while Khaliq received 5,162 votes.
+He contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-17 Diamer-III on the ticket of Pakistan Tehreek-e-Insaf (PTI), but was unsuccessful.
+He was defeated by Rehmat Khaliq, a candidate of JUI(F).